ephsmith/python-book/docs/02/02-python-typing.md

 If types are important, then why aren't types explicit?
 That is to say, why aren't types included when we define a variable?
 This is because Python is a dynamically typed language.
-This means that the type of a variable is determined when the program is run--not in the source.
+This means that the type of a variable is determined when the program is run--not when the source code is read by the interpreter.

+!!! note
+    You will see types included in modern Python code.
+These are referred to as "type hints" and are used by development tools for code quality assurance.
+Type hints do not *force* Python to use a specific type.